Hospice Care Providers

 Median Monthly Cost

-Costs for homemaker services and home health aides are on par with national averages, while adult day care, assisted living, and nursing home costs are notably lower.
+Nebraska's costs for homemaker and home health aide services align with national averages, while adult day care and assisted living are notably cheaper.

 Care TypeMonthly Costvs.
 National